The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: The Tsetlin Machine

 Small memory footprint and speed of operation can be crucial in complex and large scale pattern recognition.
 Being based on propositional formula, the Tsetlin Machine architecture can naturally be represented with bits and manipulated upon using bitwise operators.
 However, it is not straightforward how to represent and update the Tsetlin Automata themselves.
 First of all, the state index of each Tsetlin Automaton is an integer value.
 Further, the action of an automaton is decided upon using a smaller-than operator, while feedback is processed by means of increment and decrement operations.

-One approach to bitwise operation is to jointly represent the state indexes of all of the Tsetlin Automata of a clause $C^i_j$ with multiple sequences of bits.
-Sequence 1 contains the first bit of each state index, sequence 2 contains the second bit, and so on, as exemplified in Figure \ref{figure:bit_based_manipulation} for 24 Tsetlin Automata.
+One approach to bitwise operation is to jointly represent the state indexes of all of the Tsetlin Automata of a clause $C_j^\omega$ with multiple sequences of bits.
+Sequence 1 then contains the first bit of each state index, sequence 2 contains the second bit, and so on, as exemplified in Figure \ref{figure:bit_based_manipulation} for 24 Tsetlin Automata.
 The benefit of this representation is that the action of each Tsetlin Automaton is readily available from the most significant bit (sequence 8 in the figure).
 Thus, the output of the clause can be obtained from the input based on fast bitwise operators (NOT, AND, and CMP - comparison).

 In the figure, a setup for the Noisy XOR dataset from Section \ref{sec:empirical_results} is used for illustration purposes.
-As seen, the output of the clause can be obtained from the input $X$ purely based on bitwise operators (NOT, AND, and CMP - comparison).
-In brief, the 12 bit input is extended to 24 bits by concatenating the original input with the original input inverted.
-The resulting 24 inputs are in turn connected with 24 Tsetlin Automata.
-The first 12 control the non-inverted input, while the second 12 control the negated input.
+First, the 12-bit input is extended to 24 bits by concatenating the original input with the original input inverted.
+The resulting 24 bits are in turn connected with 24 Tsetlin Automata.
+The first 12 control the non-negated input, while the second 12 control the negated input.

 Employing the latter bit-based representation reduces memory usage four times, compared to using a full 32-bit integer to represent the state of each and every Tsetlin Automaton.
 More importantly, it is possible to increment/decrement the states of all of the automata in parallel with bitwise operations through customized increment/decrement procedures, significantly increasing learning speed.
 As an example, for the MNIST dataset (cf. Section \ref{sec:empirical_results}), the overall memory usage is approximately ten times smaller, learning speed 3.5 times faster, and classification speed 8 times faster with the bit-based representation.